McCaffertyp/CollatzConjecture/README.md

 734 can be split into 700, 20, and 14.
 700 is a 20 group, so we can ignore, 20 is a 20 group, so we can ignore, 14 / 2 = 7, which is odd.
 804 can be split into 800 and 4.
 800 is a 20 group, so we can ignore.
 4 / 2 = 2, which is even.

 To summarize, for every 20 numbers (20-group, which will be referred to as 20G), there is a 50% chance that we get a POI, use the EQO and end up with an even number.
 With an even number, there is a 50% it will result in an even.
 If it results in an odd, we use EQO, but then are guaranteed to use EQE next for another 50-50 of an odd or even.

+## Observations
-Observation: Since we know every POI will result in a PEI, which we will use EQE on, we can make the following statement:
+1) Since we know every POI will result in a PEI, which we will use EQE on, we can make the following statement:
 All POI will have their two-step value result in the combination of EQO and EQE, thus EQO can have a sibling equation, which will henceforth be EQOA = (3 * x + 1) / 2.
 EQE shall remain the same of EQE = x / 2

-Observation: Since the current Crandall Conjecture always converges on 1, and that's gotten to by dividing by 2, we know that the previous number before 1 was 2 since 2 / 2 = 1.
+2) Since the current Crandall Conjecture always converges on 1, and that's gotten to by dividing by 2, we know that the previous number before 1 was 2 since 2 / 2 = 1.
 We also know that 3 * 1 + 1 = 4, which is a PEI and would have
 EQE performed on it.
 Due to this, we have the "4 Loop" which will be referred to as 4L.
 We can backtrack from 1 to 2 to 4 to etc...
 These are all powers of 2.
 Thus, we are now also brought to the conclusion that once a power of 2 is hit in the equation process with EQO, we have met the condition to get into the 4L.
 Let us call this the "Power of 2 Fall" which will be referred to as P2F.

-Some odd numbers which lead to the P2F: 5, 21, 85
+3) Some odd numbers which lead to the P2F: 1, 5, 21, 85, 341, 1365, 5461, 21845, 87381, 349525, 1398101, 5592405<br />

-Glossary:
+For the directly above numbers which lead to a P2F, they're all the powers of 4 away from each other.
+5 - 1 = 4, 21 - 5 = 16, 85 - 21 = 64, 341 - 85 = 256, etc.
+Let us call this the "Power of 4 Rule" which will be referred to as P4R.

+## Glossary
 1) EQO = (3 * x + 1)
 2) EQOA = ((3 * x + 1) / 2)
 3) EQE = (x / 2)